Table 6.38 — EEs for EAs whose label begins with C

 MOORING Used to secure a mooring <BUOY> or other floating <STRUCTURE>.
 1

-POWER_LINE Used for the supply of electricity.
+POWER_LINE Used for the supply of electricity; power line.
 3

 POWER_TRANSMISSION_LINE <POWER_TRANSMISSION_LINE>.
 Such features are generally more prominent than <<<POWER_LINE>>>s.
 4